mrmodise/kota-app/README.md

 # Kota Application

 To those who’ve grown up in the townships of South Africa, where the spazas sell popular street food unique to this socio-economic and geographic area, a kota is a kota – and like nothing else.
-Built in the latest ReactJS library by Facebook, the Kota app, is a full featured application built with user experience in mind.
+Built using the latest ReactJS (16.x) library by Facebook, the Kota app, is a full featured application built with user experience in mind.

 ## Setup
+Setting up a ReactJS project is as easy as:

-To install dependencies, on the terminal type ```yarn install```.
-This will install dependencies.
-To run the application, ```yarn start```.
+* Install dependencies, on the terminal type ```yarn install```.
+* Run the application, ```yarn start```.

+## What's Next?
+The application is actively being developed hence watch-out for a load of ReactJS features e.g. unit testing, UI automated tests using Cypress and Integration with backend frameworks/languages such as NodeJS and Spring Boot.

 ## License
 ```